Sebamun/FYS-STK4155_Projects/README.md

   * the MSE for all the regression methods with cross-validation,
     * with N = 500, N_bootstraps = 100, k = 10, N_lambdas = 20, polynomials up to order 31,
     * and produces all assosiated plots provided in the pdf.

+If one wantes to change the initial contitions, this is done in main.py for exercise 1-5 and terrain.py for exercise 6.